mohdimranm/Poem-Generator-keras-/README.md

 # Poem-Generator-keras

-Trained the model on Shakespeare sonnets with 3 LSTM layers.
+Created character mappings of the words in  Shakespeare sonnets  and transformed the data to sequences and trained the model with 3 LSTM layers to generate poems.